dpo007/WinSendMailMS365/README.md

 # WinSendMailMS365
 Basic [Sendmail](https://linux.die.net/man/8/sendmail.sendmail) replacement for Windows, written in C#.

-Takes raw email fed via Console/StdIn, and sends it via (authenticated) SMTP.
+Takes raw email fed via Console/StdIn, and sends it via MS365's Graph API using modern authentication methods.

-Initial intended usage is with a IIS, PHP and Exchange setup of Drupal (all on-prem).
+Initial intended usage is with a IIS, PHP and a setup of Drupal (all on-prem).

-Written because existing "Fake Sendmail" applications for Windows were lacking (mainly in the area of error trapping/logging), and I needed to debug why certain emails were not sending.

-For my case, it was quicker to just write it than to keep finding/trying various (old-as-dirt) replacements.
+Based off my previous WinSendMail SMTP sender.

-* Depends on MimeKit and MailKit packages.
+* Depends on MimeKitLite, Microsoft Graph, and Azure Identity packages (and their dependencies).
 * Currently targets .Net Framework 4.7.2.